Tragus Piercings: Guide & Images

-Because tragus piercings involve cartilage, they can be a bit more complicated to treat if they get infected than some other infections are.
+Since tragus piercings involve cartilage, they can be a bit more complicated to treat if they get infected than some other infections are.
 Avoiding infections is way easier than treating them once they happen.
-Keep that in mind the next time you feel like watching television instead of doing your twice daily cleanings with the sea salt mixture.
+Keep that in mind the next time you feel like watching television instead of doing your twice-daily cleanings with the sea salt mixture.

 If you are dead set about avoiding infections, one main rule will help you on your quest.
 Don’t touch your piercing if you can help it.
 Even by touching it, you can contaminate it with bacteria that will lead to infection.

 Think about how gross people’s fingers are.
 Just by touching ordinary everyday items like doorknobs, pens and shaking hands with people, you can have germs or bacteria all over yourself, and you won’t even know it since they aren’t visible to the naked eye.

 Just because they’re little and invisible, you shouldn’t underestimate their power.
 They can do a surprising amount of damage to your body and health in a short amount of time.

 You really need to take this threat seriously.
 Anytime you have to touch your piercing, you need to wash your hands first to cut down on the germ and bacteria load.

 Sometimes as your piercing begins to heal, it can feel so itchy that you may scratch it without even realizing it.
 That can happen when you’re sleeping too.
 If you catch yourself scratching your piercing site in your sleep, it might be time to do something to protect yourself from infection.